For more information on habitat issues, please contact the

 Clark, Cowlitz, Klickitat, Lewis, Skamania, and Wahkiakum counties

-Clallam, Grays Harbor, Island, Jefferson, King, Kitsap, Mason, Pacific,
+Clallam, Grays Harbor, Jefferson, Kitsap, Mason, Pacific, Pierce, Thurston counties

 - WDFW can provide your county or watershed with a Local Habitat Assessment to help identify where the most important habitats are located across your landscape.